Why you will love this

-- Serve with eggs cooked to order or use as a hearty side dish for dinner.
+- Use as a side dish for dinner.

 The peel of sweet potato is edible so it is not necessary to peel.
 When sweet potatoes are used in dessert, it is best to peel them.
 But for savory dishes like hash, it's a matter of personal preference.

-Roasting is my favorite way to cook Brussels sprouts.
-It caramelizes the edges and become tender on the inside.
-Spread the sprouts out on a sheet pan without crowding to ensure even roasting.
-Crowding the pan will cause the sprouts to steam and then they will turn soggy.
+To roast, spread the sprouts out on a sheet pan without crowding to ensure even cooking.
+Crowding the pan will cause the sprouts to steam which will turn them soggy.

 Sweet potatoes are a very healthy way to start the day.
 They are rich in vitamin A, fiber, and healthy carbohydrates.
 Add eggs for protein for a delicious breakfast.